Clinton, New Jersey: Fire department

 Clinton Fire Department (CFD) is located on the corner of New Street / Old Route 22 in Clinton.
 About 15% of the department's calls annually involve actual fire, while the rest of the CFD's calls are roughly broken down to 15% motor vehicle accidents, 15% hazardous conditions, 5% service calls, 25% good intent calls with no fire found and 25% alarm activations/false alarms, averaging about 190 calls annually.
 The department offers three types of membership to prospective members: Active firefighter, Junior firefighter and Associate membership.
 The department runs mutual aid calls with Annandale Hose Company, High Bridge Fire Department, Quakertown Fire Company, Lebanon Fire Company and Pattenburg Fire Company and other fire departments in Hunterdon Country, which work together as part of the North Hunterdon Fire Alliance.

 Federal, state and county representation

-Clinton Town is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.
+Clinton Town is located in the 7th Congressional District and is part of New Jersey's 16th state legislative district.

 Politics

-As of March 2011, there were a total of 1,671 registered voters in Clinton, of which 439 (26.3%) were registered as Democrats, 529 (31.7%) were registered as Republicans and 700 (41.9%) were registered as Unaffiliated.
+As of June 2023, there were a total of 2,283 registered voters in Clinton, of which 785 (34.4%) were registered as Democrats, 764 (33.5%) registered as Republicans, and 734 (32.2%) as unaffiliated or members of other parties.
+This compares to March 2011, when there were a total of 1,671 registered voters in Clinton, of which 439 (26.3%) were registered as Democrats, 529 (31.7%) were registered as Republicans and 700 (41.9%) were registered as Unaffiliated.
 There were 3 voters registered as Libertarians or Greens.